vornao/RandomBot/README.md

 - Now with images, audio, stickers support and improved efficiency with brand new database!
 - Access control list improved
 - Bug fix

+### 🔥 Changelog Ver.
+1.1.0 🔥
+- Added toggle for messages in group chats